-Customer support triage (and how it works) defined
+What is customer support triage (and how it works)

-Customer support triage is the process of categorizing and prioritizing customer support tickets as they come in, and routing them to the associates that are best prepared to help.
+Customer support triage is the process of categorizing and prioritizing support tickets as they roll in—whether by email, phone, live chat, or a different channel—and routing them to the associates best equipped to solve them.

 Let’s go through how it works in a little more detail.

-How to start creating your own customer support triage process
+How to build your customer support triage process

 Customer support triage exists to help organize an influx of tickets, which can otherwise be difficult or confusing to address, helping you deliver stellar service.